-Samuel M. May was born on March 15, 1839 in Bedford County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
+Samuel M. May was born on March 15, 1839 in Juniata Township, Bedford County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
 He grew up with boyhood friends who later served with him in the Union Army during the Civil War.

-They produced nine offspring, among them Alice Augusta Holler, Calvin Samuel May, Charles M. May, Harvey J. May, Norman L. May, James A. Garfield May and William H. May, plus several who died before 1926.
+The couple produced nine offspring, among them Alice Augusta Holler, Calvin Samuel May, Charles M. May, Harvey J. May, Anna "Annie" Darrah/Darr, Norman L. May, James Abram Garfield May, William H. May and others who died before 1926.

 Some six-plus decades after the war's end, the Republican summarized his military career this way:

 Samuel May was a good soldier, and during the years he was in the army saw much hard service...
 After two years of service he was taken captive, and after being confined in Belle Isle and Libby prisons for a short time, he was transferred to that hell on earth known as the Andersonville prison, where he suffered from hunger and hellish treatment for a year and three days.
 The happiest moment of his life, Mr. May used to say, was when the news came to him that the war was over.
 He was always popular among his army comrades, and also numbered many other people among his personal friends, as he was a man of genial disposition, who readily made friends wherever he went.

 He received an honorable discharge in Baltimore on Feb.
 27, 1865 and returned to Bedford County.
 En route, in the snow, he stopped at the home of his friends, the Brants, at Buffalo Mills.
 The Brants' son Josiah brought Samuel home "one mile and one half on my Horse," Josiah recalled.
 "He could not walk.
 He was verry poor and weak..."
 Josiah also noted that "he was nothing but a mere skeleton -- he was so very weak seemed to be full of pain -- said his bones all hurt him -- his eyes were sunk in his head."